La Vie Owner Responds to Washington Post Food Critic's Scathing Zero-Star Review

 And it gets worse.
 Sietsema goes on to slam the decor (“Combine Las Vegas with a Carnival cruise, and you have an idea of what to expect”), the service (“lack of common sense”), the drinks (“a five-bottle wine list…none less than $80), and the food (“ceviche in name only”).

-Unlike Founding Farmers CEO Dan Simons, whose restaurant was the recipient of Sietsema’s last zero-star takedown in 2016, Bramson isn’t writing a lengthy Facebook rebuttal.
+Unlike Founding Farmers’ Dan Simons, whose restaurant was the recipient of Sietsema’s last zero-star takedown in 2016, Bramson isn’t writing a lengthy Facebook rebuttal.
 The Social Restaurant Group co-founder, who also operates Provision No. 14 and Pamplona, says he’s planning to meet with his kitchen and management staff and go through the review “to see what’s personal bias and what’s constructive criticism, and go from there.”

 “For me I know it’s kind of a punch in the gut when you first read it, but if he was a friend, I would ask for that constructive criticism,” says Bramson.
 “I tried to talk to as many people as I can and try to find something we can improve on.
 That’s the only way we can get better.”